OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-48.md

 When Jacob received the news, “Your son Joseph has come to you,” Israel gathered his strength and sat up in bed.

 ## Genesis 48:3
-Jacob said to Joseph, “God Almighty appeared to me at Luz in the land of Canaan and blessed me,
+Jacob spoke to Joseph, “God Almighty revealed Himself to me at Luz in the land of Canaan and bestowed His blessing upon me,

 ## Genesis 48:4
 saying to me, ‘I will make you fruitful and multiply your descendants.
 I will make you a multitude of peoples, and I will give this land to your descendants as an everlasting possession.’